Last updated: 6 March 2026

 Do I need to file quarterly if I use an accountant?

 Yes.
-MTD for ITSA applies regardless of whether you use an accountant.
-However, your accountant can file the quarterly updates on your behalf.
-At Jack Ross, we handle the entire process – you provide us with your records (or we access them through shared software), and we submit each quarterly update before the deadline.
+The obligation to file quarterly updates applies regardless of whether you use an accountant.
+However, your adviser can file on your behalf using shared access to your software.
+At Jack Ross, we handle the entire process – you provide us with your records (or we access them through shared software), and we submit each update before the deadline.
+Using a professional adviser does not create an exemption, but it does mean you never need to interact with HMRC’s systems yourself.

 What if my income drops below the threshold mid-year?

-Once you are within MTD for ITSA for a tax year, you must complete all four quarterly updates for that year.
-If your income drops below the threshold in a subsequent tax year, you may apply to HMRC for exemption.
+Once you are within MTD for a given year, you must complete all four submissions for that year.
+If your income drops below the threshold in a subsequent year, you may apply for exemption.
 However, you cannot opt out mid-year.

-No. HMRC has not announced a start date for MTD for Corporation Tax.
-If you operate through a limited company, you are not currently required to file quarterly updates for Corporation Tax.
-The existing annual Corporation Tax return regime continues.
+No start date has been announced.
+If you operate through a limited company, you are not currently required to file under the scheme.
+The existing annual Corporation Tax filing regime continues.

-What penalties will I face if I miss a quarterly deadline?
+What penalties will I face if I miss a deadline?

 Under the new points-based system, each late submission earns one penalty point.
 At 4 points, you receive a £200 fine, and every subsequent late submission also triggers £200.
 Points expire after 24 months of full compliance.
-During the 2026/27 soft-landing period, HMRC will not issue points for quarterly updates submitted within one month of the deadline.
+During the 2026/27 soft-landing period, penalty points will not be issued for submissions made within one month of the deadline.

 Sources